AC221: Financial Accounting

 IS467: Agile Development Methodologies

-Prerequisites: CAS CS108 or CAS CS111; QST IS 223 or QST IS323.
+Prerequisites: QST IS223.
 Required for Management Information Systems concentrators.
 This course is designed to provide the students with an overview of Agile Development methodologies.
 The course introduces the various methods currently used in the industry and then focuses on the primary methodologies used today, SCRUM and Kanban.
 Students will learn the tools of these software development approaches that produce deliverables to end users every two to four weeks.
 We analyze the value each of these methodologies bring into the development process and the reasoning behind a corporation selecting one method over the other (or a combination of both).
 In addition, the students will be introduced to CA Project Management software, the leader in the industry for SCRUM.
 Students will learn to analyze requirements, create backlogs, schedule “stories” to be developed, hold Standup meetings, Reviews and Retrospectives.

 IS469: Designing Information Systems